 - Basic setup done.
-See . - 1.
+See Basic setup on page 5. - 1.
 Go to List management. - 2.
 Enter the license plate number in the Blocklist field. - 3.
 Go to the camera's webpage. - 4.
 Go to Settings > Events and set up an action rule with the application as a condition and with a notification as an action. - 5.
 Check that the application identifies the added license plate number as an unauthorized vehicle and that the action rule runs as expected.